 Clinic: The Libby Clinic is a MT WWAMI WRITE site, a Rural/Underserved Opportunities Program site, a TRUST site, and has been involved in the training of PA students and family practice residents.
 The Libby Clinic is fully staffed with a nursing department, medical records, and laboratory.
-There are three family physicians, one certified also in internal medicine, and two family practice Nurse Practitioners at this clinic.
+There are three family physicians, one certified also in internal medicine, two family practice nurse practitioners, and a physician assistant at this clinic.

-Hospital: St. John’s Lutheran Hospital is located at 350 Louisiana Avenue.
-The hospital has 25 beds, 13 attending staff, and 18 consulting staff.
+Hospital: Cabinet Peaks Medical Center is located at 209 Health Park Dr. The hospital is a 25-bed critical access hosptial with 13 attending staff, and 18 consulting staff.
 Of the 1,400 admissions per year, there are approximately 150 surgeries and 100 deliveries.
-The hospital's web site is www.sjlh.org
+The hospital's web site is www.cabinetpeaks.org/

 Nursing Home: Libby Care Center is a 100-bed facility located at 308 East Third Street.
 All providers see their patients at the care center.